stars-and-signs/stars-and-signs/docs/protagonist_creation/protagonist-creation - Copy.md

 ### Magical Affinities

-Spend your Mana by choosing Affinities from the Magical Affinities list.
-Each rank costs two Mana of any type.
-In addition, the first rank of a Magical Affinity costs two Mana of a specific type combination, as listed in the Magical Affinity list.
+* Spend all of your Mana by picking Affinities from the Magical Affinities list
+* Each rank costs 2 Mana of any type
+* The first rank in an Affinity costs additional two Mana of the type listed next to that Affinity in the list.
+* You can create your own with the referee’s help (the first rank still requires a total of four Mana, choose at least two that are thematic to the Affinity you create)

+### Gift

+Choose one Magical Gift as the source of your magical power.

 ## Finishing Up

-### Skill ranks

-You gain 100 XP which you must immediately spend to gain Skill ranks.
-Any XP you do not spend is lost after this step.
-You can distribute this XP to any number of Skills but you cannot increase a Skill's rank beyond 6 during this step.

-### Talents

-Choose a Talent for each of your unoccupied Talent slots.
-Choose at least two of these Talents from the Magical Talents list.

-### Calculating Effort
+* Calculate Effort

-Calculate each of your Effort Refresh values by adding together your ranks in the corresponding Abilities.

-### Description

-Write a brief description for your protagonist in their everyday attire and when they're Transformed.
+* Create a name, pronouns, and description